Lecture 9

 Convolution in CNNs

-A convolutinal neural network (CNN) is a type of neural network where the linear mapping involves a convolution operation instead of a dense weight matrix \(W\).
+A convolutional neural network (CNN) is a type of neural network where the linear mapping involves a convolution operation instead of a dense weight matrix \(W\).
 The goal of this section is to define the 2D discrete convolution and show how it can be expressed as a sparse matrix.

 Single Layer Perceptron (SLP) vs Convolutional Neural Network (CNN)